bonnom/Micro-manager-Arduino/README.md

 The Teensy 3.5 is currently the recommended board.

-# Arduino32bitBoards device adapter (optional)
-A new Device Adapter for micro-manager is in development that offers more futures than the current Arduino device adapter.
-The device adapter is currently tested.
-Changes:
-* Added PWM control
-* Unified DAC and PWM
-* Changed unit of DAC/ PWM from "Volt" to "Power %" and the default scale to 0-100
-* Added three extra output channels to a total of 8

 ## Advantages of the sketches provided in this repo
 * Works on newer and faster boards, pin registers don't have to be used
 * Easier to adapt since pin registers aren't used